philadelfic/WebDev-portfolio/README.md

 # WebDev-portfolio

-This is a kind of my WebDew portfolio.
+Hi!
+My name is Oleg Orlovskiy.
+This is my WebDew portfolio.

+---

+It may be a little outdated.